chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 Chef completely halts execution when it encounters an unhandled exception.

-It doesn’t know if the error is something serious that can cause state issues that are unrecoverable.
+It doesn't know if the error is something serious that can cause state issues that are unrecoverable.

 It is up to you to fix the error and re-run Chef.